 Introduction to JavaScript Empty Array

-Emptying the array is nothing but to remove the elements of the array using various methods; it can be done from the start of the array, end of the array, specific index value, or the specified value.
-In JavaScript, the array is a single variable that is used to store different elements, unlike other programming languages.
-Javascript array allows to group values and performs operations/iterate on them.
+Emptying the array is nothing but removing the array’s element using various methods; it can be done from the start of the array, end of the array, specific index value, or the specified value.
+Unlike other programming languages, the array is a single variable used to store different elements in JavaScript.
+Javascript array allows to group of values and performs operations/iterate on them.
 Users can add and remove elements in an array in many ways.
 As Javascript does not have a simple remove method to clear the elements in an array, we have some other methods and techniques which are useful in clearing the Javascript array elements.

 - pop: Clears elements from the end of the array.